 What If your travel plans change before you arrive in Canada?

 You must start afresh and create a new submission if you need to change your information and have an ArriveCAN receipt.
 ArriveCAN will delete all of your prior data.
-The app is an essential requirement for all travelers and only certain people are exempted from providing information through this application.
+The app is an essential requirement for all travellers and only certain people are exempted from providing information through this application.

 Must Read: Best Cities in Canada